protio99/design-patterns/creational_patterns/abstract_factory/README.md

 The abstract factory pattern dessing works under the idea of making factories of factories.
 To be honest it was a bit confusing at the begging because you can get lose really easy with all the concepts if you don't pay attention

 ##Convencions
-1.
+1. We are going to call 'Products' to each variation of our

 ##Used example
-In this example, I used an excersice proposed by the patterns design course of Platzi (here the direct link of the course) Attach base diagram
+In this example, I used an excersice proposed by the patterns design course of Platzi (here the direct link of the course)
+Attach base diagram

 ##Steps